The Power of Safety Leadership: Paul O’Neill, Safety and Alcoa

 Excellent safety leaders realise that safety leadership is not an alternative to safety management but an essential complement.
 They also have a vision for safety in their organisation.
 It perhaps goes without saying that safety leaders therefore have a passion for safety.

-Further Reading on Safety Leadership
+Further Reading on Safety Leadership and leadership Generally

 - How To Develop Your Organisation’s Safety Culture positive advice on the value of safety leadership and an aviation example of safety leadership development.

 - How To Destroy Your Organisation’s Safety Culture a cautionary tale of how poor leadership and communications can undermine safety.

 The International Association of Oil and Gas Producers (IOGP) has also published the report: Shaping safety culture through safety leadership.